 European Spallation Source: Courtesy of Elena Donegani

 Attila4MC provides an easy-to-use, process based graphical user interface (GUI) for setting up MCNP calculations.
 Most fixed source calculations can be setup entirely through the GUI, including volume source definitions, material creation, material-to-region assignments, solver controls, variance reduction, and tally specifications.
-To aid in verification, regions can be visualized by material assignment, allowing regions to be visualized by material type.
+To aid in verification, regions can be visualized by material assignment.
 Time saving features, such as automated material-to-region assignments based on CAD part names, help minimize user errors and streamline the setup of complex models.

 The Attila4MC generated MCNP input decks are heavily commented and easily readable, facilitating verification and modification for advanced cards not supported in the GUI.
 MCNP can be directly run from within the Attila4MC GUI, or Attila4MC can automatically pack the MCNP input files to be run on another machine.